 - those with medical conditions, such as severe malabsorption, cancer and kidney disease

-Researchers shows that vitamin C deficiency most often affects those with severe malnourishment, drug and alcohol abusers, or those living in poverty.
+Researchers shows that vitamin C deficiency symptoms most often affects those with severe malnourishment, drug and alcohol abusers, or those living in poverty.

 How Much Is Too Much Vitamin C?

 While vitamin C is generally considered safe and a widely consumed supplement for its immune-boosting effects, taking high doses of vitamin C can cause a number of side effects.
 Generally speaking, experts recommend taking no more than 2,000 milligrams per day of vitamin C, especially if taking high doses for weeks or months on end.